Pages

 Building on the foundation of these successes, we have ventured onto a new initiative to solve a problem that is challenging both developed and developing countries equally.
 The problems of a few large tech platforms using proprietary technology hijacking the market in many domains like consumer goods, food distribution, ride-hailing, travel and tourism etc., which in turn leading to business practices that are not in the best interest of the business enterprises (especially small enterprises) and consumers.

 The initiative was triggered by the COVID pandemic.
 DPIIT Ministry of Commerce and Industry) wanted to find a solution to the supply disruption of everyday needs impacting the consumers and small merchants.
-A committee, established with participation from both the government and the private sector deliberated and decided that the solution should not be a stop-gap arrangement in times of pandemic; but a solution that will transform commerce to address the challenge of exclusion of small businesses and the limitation of choices to the common consumers.
-The committee expanded to have eminent members like Nandan Nilekani, Dr R S Sharma, Adil Zainulbhai, Anjali Bansal, Dilip Asbe, Suresh Sethi, Kumar Rajagopalan and Arvind Gupta with Anil Agarwal, the then JS in DPIIT acting as the coordinator.
-This being the latest initiative let us delve deeper into how the solution was shaped and how it is proceeding.
+A Steering committee, established with participation from both the government and the private sector deliberated and decided that the solution should not be a stop-gap arrangement in times of pandemic; but a solution that will transform commerce to address the challenge of exclusion of small businesses and the limitation of choices to the common consumers.
+This forum was expanded to have eminent members like Nandan Nilekani, R S Sharma, Adil Zainulbhai, Anjali Bansal, Dilip Asbe, Suresh Sethi, Kumar Rajagopalan, Pradeep Khandelwal and Arvind Gupta with Anil Agarwal, the then JS in DPIIT as the coordinator and now continue as the advisory council.
+Later, Anurag Jain joined this council with Sanjiv JS DPIIT coming in as the coordinator.
+ONDC being the latest initiative in the DPI world in India let us delve deeper into how the solution was shaped and how it is proceeding.

 In every business transaction, there are two sides.
 One is the payment for goods or services by the buyer(s), and the other is for making the inventory visible in the digital market by the seller(s) and searching for, choosing of, and contacting for products/ services by the buyers.